Eugene Blake (serial killer): Mark Withers

 During his time in prison, Blake was described as a model inmate who had managed to gain trust with the guards to the extent that he was eventually allowed to visit the prison warden's house.
 In 1976, Governor of West Virginia Arch A. Moore Jr. commuted his sentence to life with parole for his good conduct while incarcerated, and in February 1979, Blake was paroled.
 He moved to Morgantown, where he reportedly violated his parole on at least one occasion but was never arrested.
 In March 1982, he moved to Wheeling, where he eventually obtained a license to run a local bar despite being a felon.

 Approximately one week later after his arrival, on March 19, Blake went to Gould Park in Bridgeport, Ohio, where he came across the car of 21-year-old Mark Withers, who was making out with a 17-year-old girl whose name has not been disclosed.
 He went up to them, knocked on the window and started screaming at Withers to open the door and give him their money.
 When he rolled down the window, Blake ended up shooting Withers and later threw his body over a fence, then raped the girl and left.
 Despite the female victim surviving the ordeal and informing the police, they were unable to arrest a suspect and the case went cold.
 As part of police procedure, officers obtained semen samples from the attacker after the girl received treatment at a hospital in Martins Ferry.

 Maryann Helmbright

-On October 26, 1984, the body of 13-year-old Maryann Hope Helmbright was found in Osage, West Virginia.
-She had evidently been raped and strangled to death.
+On October 26, 1984, the body of 13-year-old Maryann Hope Helmbright was found in Osage, West Virginia after disappearing three days earlier.
+She had evidently been raped and shot to death.
 In June 1985, Blake was indicted for the murder and two counts of statutory rape.

 In 1997, he pleaded guilty on all charges relating to the Helmbright murder and was sentenced to a 15-years-to-life term, which he was ordered to serve at the Huttonsville Correctional Center in Huttonsville.